Site icon Lights Out ●●●●●

-Red Bull hold the record for most wins at the Mexico City Grand Prix having won five of the last six races here, while Haas have scored at the circuit only once in their history.
+Red Bull hold the record for most wins at the Mexico City Grand Prix having won five of the last seven races here, while 2024 was the first time Haas reached Q3 here.
 Here’s everything you need to know about each team’s history at the Mexico City Grand Prix!

 RED BULL